-Those businesses working on an accrual method of accounting, ie not just on a cash basis, need to account for certain end-of period adjustments (often referred to as balance day adjustments).
+Those businesses working on an accrual method of accounting, i.e. not just on a cash basis, need to account for certain end-of-period adjustments (referred to as balance day adjustments).
 This could be for the year-end external reporting or even month-end reporting to management.
-The recognition of unbilled revenue, or often called accrued revenue, is an important part of this end-of-period reporting and what we will be looking at in this article.
+The recognition of unbilled revenue, or often called accrued revenue, is an essential part of this end-of-period reporting and what we will be looking at in this article.

-The quick solution to how to treat this entry is to debit an asset account called Unbilled Revenue (its a current asset) and raise credit against the applicable revenue account.
-For a more detailed explanation … please read on.
+The quick solution to treating this entry is to debit an asset account called Unbilled Revenue (a current asset) and raise a credit against the applicable revenue account.
+For a more detailed explanation, please read on.

 Definition of Unbilled Revenue

 As we mentioned above, the accrual method of accounting requires us to look at the flow of economic benefits rather than just when cash moves.
-In our case with unbilled revenue we are dealing with a transaction where a business has carried out the work and earned the revenue, but is yet to bill/invoice the customer.
+In our case with unbilled revenue, we are dealing with a transaction where a business has carried out the work and earned the income but is yet to bill/invoice the customer.

-This is not to be confused with credit sales.
-These are earnings that have been invoiced to the customer but payment has yet to be received.
-These entries would normally be made through the sales journal.
+Unbilled revenue shouldn’t be confused with credit sales.
+A credit sale is when an invoice has been sent to the customer, but payment is not received.
+These entries would usually be through the sales journal.

-In our case we have done some work for client under a contract, which sets out what is to be done and the payment to be made, which enables us to recognise this as an asset to us.
-And thus recognise the revenue due.
+In our case, we have done some work for a client under a contract, which sets out the work we were to do and the payment due.
+This agreement enables us to recognise this as an asset.
+And thus recognise the revenue owing.

 Unbilled Revenue Example and Journal Entries

-The client has now signed-off on the work, but ABC’s sales team has yet to issue the invoice.
-So at month-end the accounting team, in preparing the month-end management report, would create the following journal entry:
+The client has now signed off on the work, but ABC’s sales team has yet to invoice.
+So at month-end, the accounting team, in preparing the month-end management report, would create the following journal entry: